 The larger Dutch cities are dark blue on the map below, indicating more traditional criminality.

 Bike theft is a severe problem in The Netherlands, especially in major cities like The Hague.
 A large part of the crime rate in the Netherlands is due to the theft of bikes.
 Approximately 0,5 million bicycles are stolen annually out of the 18 million bikes in total.
-The more expansive e-bikes are most popular among thieves, and you should lock your e-bike securely if you are not using it.
+The more expensive e-bikes are most popular among thieves, and you should lock your e-bike securely if you are not using it.

 Watch out for pickpocketing in bigger cities.
 It is a matter of common sense to protect your wallet carefully in a big city like The Hague.
 You should also avoid some neighborhoods in The Hague, like Schilderskwartier, in the evenings and during the night.